JMFaundez/DG_Euler_solver_bump/README.md

 - The code can run polynomial orders $p=0,1,2$ using Lagrange basis.
 - RK4 is used to march the solution with a local time stepping.
+- The fluxes are computed using the Roe flux
 - The armadillo package must be installed in order to compute some matrix operations (inverse of the mass matrix)

 1. `DG.h` defines all the functions used by the solver and the constants for the flow.